We are located at 4 Le Duan Blvd, District 1, Ho Chi Minh City.

 - USA.gov: http://www.usa.gov/

-Visa Application Processing Fees to Change on September 12, 2014
+Visa Application Processing Fees Changed on September 12, 2014

 The State Department has adjusted visa application processing fees.
-The new fees are scheduled to go into effect on September 12, 2014.
+The new fees went into effect on September 12, 2014.
 All visa applicants must pay the fee amounts in effect on the day of payment, with the exception of Immigrant Visa application processing fees paid domestically to the National Visa Center (NVC), which will be effective as of the date of billing.
 To view more information, please click here.

 Immigration and Travel